-Today, The Savvy Screener’s Boomer Box begins a weekly Saturday rundown of “The 50 Greatest Television Episodes of the 1960s,” as researched and written by Todd M. Pence.
+Today, The Savvy Screener’s Boomer Box begins a weekly Saturday rundown of “The 50 Greatest Television Episodes of the 1960s,” in reverse chronological order, as researched and written by Todd M. Pence.
 (This series ran originally in the Classic 1960’s TV Facebook group.)

 Only six episodes were ever made of The Protectors, but one of those six merited a spot on this list.